Sawyer Sweeten

 Sawyer Storm Sweeten (May 12, 1995 – April 23, 2015) was an American child actor.
-He is known for having played Geoffrey Barone on the sitcom Everybody Loves Raymond.
+He was best known for his role as Geoffrey Barone on the sitcom Everybody Loves Raymond.

-Early life
+Life and career

 Sweeten was born in Brownwood, Texas, to parents Timothy Sweeten and Elizabeth Millsap.
-He had two sisters Madylin, Maysa, and an identical twin brother, Sullivan.
-Madylin, Sawyer and Sullivan starred on the CBS sitcom Everybody Loves Raymond for nine seasons.
+He had two sisters, Madylin and Maysa, and an identical twin brother, Sullivan.
+Sawyer rose to prominence when he, Sullivan, and Madylin had recurring roles on the CBS sitcom Everybody Loves Raymond for nine seasons.

 The Sweeten family moved to California when the twins were six months old; the siblings were cast less than a year later.
 Later, Sawyer and Sullivan owned a house together in Riverside, California.

-Death
+Death and tributes

-On April 23, 2015, Sweeten died from a self-inflicted gunshot wound to the head, 19 days before his 20th birthday.
+On April 23, 2015, Sweeten died from a self-inflicted gunshot wound to the head at the age of 19.
 His death prompted public tributes by his Everybody Loves Raymond co-stars.

 His on-screen father Ray Romano was shocked by the news and said he was a "wonderful and sweet kid to be around."
 Sweeten's on-screen mother Patricia Heaton said that he was "a funny and exceptionally bright young man.
 He is gone from us far too soon."

-Brad Garrett, who portrayed Sweeten's on-screen Uncle Robert, released a statement: "The Sweeten family was our family for those nine years on Raymond.
+Brad Garrett, who portrayed Sweeten's on-screen uncle, released a statement: "The Sweeten family was our family for those nine years on Raymond.
 My deepest condolences and love go out to them during this unimaginable time."
-Sweeten's on-screen grandmother Doris Roberts remembered Sawyer as "a very sweet young man" and reminded fans to "make sure your loved ones know how much you care about them.
-It's very important to keep in touch."

 Phil Rosenthal, creator of Everybody Loves Raymond and husband of co-star Monica Horan, remembered Sawyer, his twin brother Sullivan, and their older sister Madylin as "children that never failed to make us laugh, or remind us of how we feel about our own children."

 His on-screen/real-life sister Madylin released a statement regarding her brother's death and pleaded for everyone "to reach out to the ones you love."